-Our Memphis injury lawyers have helped injured drunk drivers for decades.
+Our Memphis injury lawyers have helped victims of drunk driving for decades.
 We care about our clients and help them seek justice after a serious accident.
 We have experience helping injured accident victims in both Tennessee and Arkansas.
 As such, you can rest easier knowing you have a dedicated team of injury attorneys on your side no matter where your injury occurred.

 We have over 30 attorneys ready to assist you through this difficult time.
-Our lawyers have won drunk driving accident cases and we can put this experience to work for you.
 After a Memphis drunk driving accident, you deserve to have a winning team on your side.

 We Serve Memphis

 From Lakeland and Germantown to Southaven, our Memphis drunk driving accident attorneys are here to help you.
 We know the most dangerous locations in Memphis where drunk driving accidents occur, including intersections near Beale Street and other tourist locations.
-We also know if you are tourists you might face uphill battles when trying to handle insurance claims in other states.
+We also know that tourists often face uphill battles when trying to handle insurance claims in other states.
 That is why we work tirelessly for all injured accident victims.